eneserdo/world-models-with-RL/README.md

 - [ ] Train the model iteratively: Use the trained model's policy to generate data and train the MDN-RNN with the new generated data.

+- [ ] Train with alternative VAE architectures

 **NOTE**: Please check the README.md of the forked repo.